BluePsyduck/zend-autowire-factory/README.md

             AutoWireFactory::class,
         ],
         'factories' => [
-            // Enable the scalar property for auto-wiring into the service.
+            // Any aliases using property names cannot be handled by the AutoWireFactory and must still get listed.
-            // In this example, the factory would fetch "Hello World!" from the config.
+            'string $fancyProperty' => readConfig('fancy-service', 'fancy-property'),
-            'string $fancyProperty' => ConfigReaderFactory::register('fancy-service', 'fancy-property'),
+            'array $fancyAdapters' => injectAliasArray('fancy-service', 'fancy-adapters'),
         ],
     ],
 ];